trailblazer/trailblazer.github.io/gems/operation/.1.1-source/index.md

 <img src="/images/diagrams/stack.png" style="width: 70%">

-Technically, an operation embraces and orchestrates all business logic between the controller dispatch and the persistance layer.
+Technically, an operation embraces and orchestrates all business logic between the controller dispatch and the persistence layer.
 This ranges from tasks as finding or creating a model, validating incoming data using a form object to persisting application state using model(s) and dispatching post-processing callbacks or even nested operations.

 Note that operation is not a monolithic god object, but a composition of many stakeholders.
 It is up to you to include features like policies, representers or callbacks.